-David Hindin, MD, is a writer, an entrepreneur, and chief surgical resident at Temple University Hospital in Philadelphia, PA (USA).
+David Hindin, MD, is a writer, entrepreneur, and chief surgical resident at Temple University Hospital in Philadelphia, PA (USA).
 He has a lifelong passion for creative pursuits, and is particularly interested in innovations within the medical world.
-David is Founder and Editor-in-Chief of Invented Magazine, an iOS app startup previously ranked #1 in Apple’s “What’s Hot” that highlights the stories behind innovative medical and tech start-ups making an impact in the world.
-In addition to his MD, David holds a Master’s in Innovation Management & Entrepreneurship from the Fox School of Business and Management, Temple University.
+David is Founder and Editor-in-Chief of Invented Magazine, an iOS app startup that highlights the stories behind innovative medical and tech startups making an impact in the world.
+In addition to his MD, David holds a master’s degree in Innovation Management & Entrepreneurship from the Fox School of Business and Management, Temple University.
 He is currently embarking on a research study to assess the full breadth of innovation-based training throughout US-based medical school system, and is chronicling highlights in a new YouTube series, entitled “Why Your Doctor Should Daydream”, which explores the importance of maintaining creativity within medical school.

 The Invented Magazine app can be found in the iOS App Store under “Invented Magazine” and at http://bit.ly/GetInvented

 His YouTube channel can be found at https://www.youtube.com/davidhindin

 What inspired you to become involved in medical innovation?